yulangz/rocketmq/RIP-34-Support-quorum-write-and-adaptive-degradation-in-master-slave-architecture.md

 **enableAutoInSyncReplicas**: automatic degrade switch.
 When enableAutoInSyncReplicas is enabled, if the number of synchronized brokers (including the master itself) in the replication group does not meet the threshold specified by inSyncReplicas, minInSyncReplicas is used.
 The conditions for determining the synchronization status are as follows: slave commitlog The length of the master cannot exceed haSlaveFallBehindMax.
 The default is false.

-**haSlaveFallBehindMax**: specify the judgment value of whether the slave and master are in the in-sync state.
+**haMaxGapNotInSync**: specify the judgment value of whether the slave and master are in the in-sync state.
 If the slave commitLog lag behind the master exceeds this value, the slave is considered to be in the unsynchronized state..
 The default value is 256 KB.

 Note: In RocketMQ 4.x, haSlaveFallbehindMax exists.
 The default value is 256MB.
 In RIP-34, this parameter is removed.
-It is replaced by haSlaveFallBehindMax.

 In RIP-34, the following logic is used to calculate the number of ACK copies required.
 After receiving sufficient ACK copies, return the success to the client.